 - Be prepared for a potential change in plans.
-Allow time for delays due to weather or road conditions. - Keep children close. - Observe safe distances and settings for selfies. - Stay behind fencing, guard rails, and ledges.
+Allow time for delays due to weather or road conditions. - Keep children close. - Observe safe distances and settings for selfies. - Stay behind fencing, guard rails, and ledges. - Text 82190 to 888-777 to receive important messages about park roads.

-Lower falls of the Yellowstone River.
+Lower Falls of the Yellowstone.